Skip navigation

 Trusted Endpoints Policy to Block Unmanaged Device Access in the Universal Prompt

-Don't enable this policy setting before deploying Duo Desktop or a Duo device certificate to your trusted access devices, or you may inadvertently block users' access to applications.
+Don't enable this policy setting before deploying Duo Desktop to your trusted access devices, or you may inadvertently block users' access to applications.

 Deny Access to Endpoints